jakiestfu/Shadow/README.md

 #### Relation Tracking
 * **Unary Operation**: This is an item that can only have one other state, such as a single upvote or a "like".
 Great for giving posts a fun element of competition.
 * **Binary Operaions**: This is an item that can be voted up, voted down.
 Great for comments or content.
-Computes the Lower bound of Wilson score confidence interval for a Bernoulli parameter for Popularity
 * **Multary Operations**: This is an item that can have a variable rating, for instance a star system 1-5 or a movie rating 1-10.
-Computes the Bayesian Average for Popularity

 #The Code